inrae/hubeau/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# hubeau an R package for the Hub’eau APIs
+# hubeau an R package for the Hub'Eau APIs

 <img src="man/figures/logo.png" style="float: right; height: 220px;"/>